 Recent law school grad Emma (played by Taylor Cole, of multiple high quality Hallmark movies) is working with her lawyer mother in her hometown while waiting for her bar exam results to come in, but she’s not as excited about that as she should be.
 She’s thrilled to be home this year for her town’s Christmas Festival of Ice, but due to budgeting troubles they had to cut the ice sculpting competition.
 Emma can’t stand to see this tradition, which she’s participated in with her dad since she as a young girl, fall away.
 As she searches for donors, she meets Nick, the owner of a local Christmas tree farm, who is secretly an amazing ice carving artist, but is hesitant to tell others, especially after his ice carving partner dumped him last Christmas.
 Emma keeps her fundraising a secret from her mother for very convoluted reasons, drops her deposition duties, boosts Nick’s confidence, and receives the big, anonymous donation she needs to put on the competition.
 Now she just needs an ice carving partner and to get up the courage to come clean to her mother.

 This one is solid middle-of-the-road.
 It’s predictable, but had one twist I didn’t see coming.
 The motivation was iffy, though.
-Certain aspects really bugged me, like Emma waking up on the couch one morning for now reason other than they didn’t want have to build a set for her bedroom.
+Certain aspects really bugged me, like Emma waking up on the couch one morning for no reason; they just didn’t want have to build a set for her bedroom.
 Also, Emma’s fixation on ice sculpting as the thing that really makes her happy, unlike law, annoyed every fiber of my millennial being.
 You have a $75,000 law school education, Emma.
 Ice sculpting is not viable year-round career!
-She probably doesn’t have any debt—thanks lawyer mom!—but she should still be expected to want to keep the heat on at least, not mentioning her addition to that coffee stand she walks to multiple times a day.
-A few cheesy lines didn’t go well, but the real surprise of the movie was Nick!
-The actor (Damon Runyan) played the sleezy boyfriend in Valentine Ever After (10/10!) so, despite his haircut, I had some trouble adapting to his leading man status.
+She probably doesn’t have any debt (thanks lawyer mom!) but she should still be expected to want to keep the heat on at least, plus she’s addicted to that coffee stand she walks to multiple times a day.
+A few cheesy lines didn’t go well, but the real surprise of the movie was Nick.
+The actor (Damon Runyan) played the sleezy boyfriend in Valentine Ever After (10/10!).
+So, despite his new haircut, I had some trouble adapting to his leading man status.
 However, he definitely won me over.
 Nick’s arc ends about 60% of the way through the movie (not good storytelling, sorry) but the actor plays him so endearingly through that last 40%.
 And he pulls off the cheesiest line of any Hallmark (“You were my Christmas wish”) so well that the Roomie and I rewound to watch him say it again.

-Dashing Through the Snow – 9/10*
++Dashing Through the Snow – 9/10*